TZstatsADS/Fall2016-proj4-CHuang0-0/README.md

 (3) There are lots of "NA" parts in the information.
 I had to either wipe out these information or fix them with zeros.

 + K Means
+(1) K Means clutering are not doing a good job separating the songs.
+At most, I got 2-3 clusters which were basically equivalent to the baseline.
+(2) To perform K Means, I had to make sure that the means of each column for each feature is not infinite (same reason PCA is hard to perform).
+This forced me to wipe out some columns of features and may caused me to lose important features.